-When the push button is released the output relay that corresponds to that push button will remained closed (maintained contact) until next time the user presses the same push button again (refer to page 35 on how to set to this function).
-This type of contact is usually applied to external applications such as lights.
+When the push button is released the output relay corresponds to that push button will remain closed (maintained contact) until the next time the user presses the same push button again (refer to page 35 on how to set to this function).
+This type of contact is usually applied to external application such as lights.